-Small Business Act. - The federal Small Business Act of 1953, referred to in Subsection J, appears as 15 U.S.C. § 631 et seq.
+Small Business Act. - The Small Business Act of 1953, referred to in Subsection I, is compiled as 15 U.S.C. §§ 631 to 647.

 Investment in mortgages. - Under this section, and without violating its fiduciary obligation as trustee, the retirement board may properly invest in a share of a mortgage guaranteed by the United States and the federal housing administration.
 1957-58 Op.
 Att'y Gen. No. 58-172.